Actipro/WPF-Controls/Documentation/topics/charts/chart-types/multiple-and-stacked.md

 ## No Stacking

 When not stacked, series will render on top of each other.
-For [BarSeries](xref:@ActiproUIRoot.Controls.Charts.BarSeries), bars will render next to each other.
+For [BarSeries](xref:@ActiproUIRoot.Controls.Charts.BarSeries), bars will be rendered next to each other.
 This can be done by setting [StackKind](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.StackKind) on the series to `None`.

 ![Screenshot](../images/chart-types-stacked3.png)